Multi-agent Reinforcement Learning for Cooperative Lane Changing of Connected and Autonomous Vehicles in Mixed Traffic: Experiments and Discussion

 \subsubsection{Local v.s.
 Global Reward Designs}

 Fig.~\ref{Global vs Local} shows the performance comparison between the proposed local reward and the global reward design \cite{kaushik2018parameter, dong2020drl} (with shared actor-critic parameters).
 In all three traffic modes, the local reward design consistently outperforms the global reward design in terms of larger evaluation rewards and smaller variance.
+Although the global reward design outperforms the local reward design before 2000 epochs, the variance of the global reward is relatively large.
 In addition, the performance gaps are enlarged as the number of vehicles increases.
-This is due to the fact that the global reward design is more likely to cause credit assignment issues as mentioned in \cite{sutton2018reinforcement}.
+This is due to the fact that the global reward design is more likely to cause credit assignment issues as mentioned in the significant monograph \cite{sutton2018reinforcement}.